-Funderburk, a Republican, was the representative for North Carolina’s 2nd congressional district and was a Republican.
+Funderburk was the representative for North Carolina’s 2nd congressional district and was a Republican.
 He served from 1995 to 1996.

 Funderburk is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Funderburk sponsored bills primarily in these issue areas:

 Some of Funderburk’s most recently sponsored bills include...

 - H.Con.Res.
 154 (104th): To congratulate the Republic of China on Taiwan on the occasion of ...

 - H.R.
 2648 (104th): Lake Gaston Protection Act of 1995

 - H.R.
 2265 (104th): To prohibit the regulation of any tobacco products, or tobacco sponsored advertising, ...

 - H.R.
 1764 (104th): Act to End Unfair Preferential Treatment

 From Jan 1995 to Sep 1996, Funderburk missed 13 of 1,340 roll call votes, which is 1.0%.
 This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.